Have a read on below at some quick stats and facts on the Washington Football Team to get you started:

 |Legends:||Sammy Baugh, Darrell Green, John Riggins, Art Monk, Sean Taylor, Charley Taylor, Dexter Manley, Chris Hanburger, Russ Grimm, Joe Theismann|

 |Super Bowl Championships:||3: 1982, 1987, 1991|

 |Conference Championships:||5: 1972, 1982, 1983, 1987, 1991|

 |1st 2020 Draft Pick:||#2 Chase Young, DE, Ohio State|

 |Team in a Tweet:||A new era beckons but might be a painful wait.|

 Want to know when the Washington Football Team are playing next, and who their opponent is?
-Have a read on below for more information about Washington Football Team next games and any available results:
+Have a read on below for more information about Washington Football Team’s next games and all available results: